windkh/node-red-contrib-telegrambot/README.md

 Typically this field is left blank.

+### Configuration property *Test Environment*
+This enables the test environment see: (https://core.telegram.org/bots/features#testing-your-bot).

+Typically this checkbox is unchecked.

 ### Configuration property *Update Mode*
 The update mode can be chosen from *Polling* or *Webhook*.